By Analyzing the retinal blood vessels, a fully autonomous artificial intelligence is able to detect potential cardiovascular diseases.

 An autonomous artificial intelligence

 The researchers came up with the idea of using angiography to illuminate the blood vessels in the retina.
-In this method of medical imaging, the patient is administered a slightly radioactive contrast medium, which then attaches itself to the target organ or tissue.
+In this method, medical imaging software is used, while the patient is administered a slightly radioactive contrast medium, which then attaches itself to the target organ or tissue.
 Using the radioactivity of the contrast medium and the rays from the device used to transcribe the information, it is then possible to visually map the area.

 In the case of retinal angiography, the aim is to detect hypertension in the blood vessels, which would be a sign of cardiovascular disease.
 Although it has long been possible to detect the risk of cardiovascular disease in our retinas, the novelty here is that thanks to artificial intelligence, human intervention will no longer be absolutely necessary.